 Get Started with Your AAS Nursing Degree

-Download the AAS Nursing Admission Application Packet (pdf)
+Download the CMC AAS Nursing Admission Application Packet

-The nursing program general education courses listed below are not required to be completed to apply for the nursing program; however, the majority of students admitted to the program have completed most, if not all of these general education courses at the time of application or enrollment in the program.
-A grade of “C” or higher (not C-) is required in general education and nursing courses.
-Applicants are assigned points based on grades achieved in the following general education courses.
-Applicants will receive half points for general education courses in progress during the spring semester.
+The majority of students admitted to the program have completed most, if not all, of the general education courses at the time of application to the program.
+A grade of ‘C’ or higher (not a C-) is required in general education and nursing courses.
+Applicants are assigned points based on grades achieved in these classes.

-- BIO111 General College Biology with Lab 5 credits (max points 16 for "A")
+- BIO1111 General College Biology with Lab, 5 credits

-Other courses necessary for completion of the ADN program are:
+Other courses required for graduation from the ADN program: